Metaswitch/chronos/doc/scaling.md

 #### Step 2

-To trigger the scaling process, run `service chronos <scale-down/scale-up>` on all Chronos nodes that will remain in the cluster (i.e. not on any nodes that are being scaled down).
+To trigger the scaling process, run `service chronos resync` on all Chronos nodes that will remain in the cluster (i.e. not on any nodes that are being scaled down).

 #### Step 3